gosub-com/Zurfur/README.md

 private unless they have the 'pub' qualifier.
 Functions are allowed at the namespace level, but must be static or extension methods.

+TBD: Still thinking about using the Golang `func` keyword to define functions.

 #### Parameters are passed by reference and immutable by default

 By default, functions pass parameters by immutable reference.
 The exception